 Part of travel’s joy is layering personal memories over new spaces.
 When I look back at these photos of vases and frames, what I actually see are the stories my brother shared with me as we walked through each room.
 For providing that perfect context to reconnect with my sibling that day, The Clark will always have a special place in my heart.

 So what about you?
 Have you ever had an experience of connecting with someone thanks to a museum’s lovely setting?
-Have you explored The Clark?
+Have you explored The Clark, or the Berkshires, MA?
 Do you also enjoy Renoir’s “Onions”?
 Do share!

 Last Updated on